robenkleene/audio-references/ableton-live/ableton-live.md

 The easiest way to playback a sample unmodified is to use "Sampler" and set "Scale" to `0%`, set the release manually to a longer length than the sample.

 Generally with samplers, playing `C3` will play the note at native speed.

+## Trimming Samples & Saving Clips

+- Just freeze the track and it will be a `wav` file in the project folder, that you can copy somewhere else to save.